-The Key Stage 5 Study Manager will monitor attendance and punctuality daily through the school's management information system (SIMs).
+The Key Stage 5 Study Manager will monitor attendance and punctuality daily through the school's management information system (Arbor).
 Where a student's attendance is unexpected, the parent / carer will be contacted on the first day of absence and we actively seek to help the child return to school as soon as possible.

-Key Stage 5 mentors use SIMs to check daily attendance and punctuality.
-Mentors discuss concerns during 1-1 meetings with their mentees during mentor periods.
-During 1-1 meetings, mentors praise students with consistently high attendance or excellent punctuality and discuss concerns with those who are not meeting expectations.
-Mentors discuss attendance and punctuality concerns with the Head of Sixth Form at fortnightly tutor briefings.
+Key Stage 5 tutors use Arbor to check daily attendance and punctuality.
+Tutors discuss concerns during 1-1 meetings with their tutees during tutor times.
+During 1-1 meetings, tutors praise students with consistently high attendance or excellent punctuality and discuss concerns with those who are not meeting expectations.
+Tutors discuss attendance and punctuality concerns with the Head of Sixth Form at fortnightly tutor briefings.